-effect (function, var number, VECTOR* pos, VECTOR* vel);
+effect (function, var number, VECTOR* pos, VECTOR* vel)

-effect_local (function, var number, VECTOR* pos, VECTOR* vel);
+effect_local (function, var number, VECTOR* pos, VECTOR* vel)

-This instruction can be used to create a swarm of little moving bitmap particles,
+Creates a swarm of little moving bitmap particles,

-tornadoes or the like.
+tornados or the like.
 The pos vector gives the starting position

 of the swarm, number gives the number of particles, vel

-is called permanently during the lifespan of each single particle and can change
+defines the behavior of each particle.
+The function is called permanently during the lifespan of each single particle and can change

-the position, speed, color, size, and bitmap of the particle through the my
+the position, speed, color, size,

-pointer, the same way as with normal entities.
+in a similar way as with normal entities.
 It can even create new 'children'

 |